bediger4000/linked_lists/README.md

 Candidates probably haven't seen it before.
 Implementation variation is possible, unlike
 "make a queue out of 2 linked lists".
-It doesn't require physical insight, or rely on a trick.
+It doesn't require physical insight, or rely on a trick, like the Xor-both-pointers list.
 There's no super-obscure O(n log n) solution.

 The candidate should propose test cases:

-* inputs with and without the parition value as a node value
+* inputs with and without the pivot value as a node value
 * zero and 1 item input lists
-* partition value as lowest and highest value in list
+* pivot value as lowest and highest value in list

 ---